Tatra T3: T3D

 In East Germany the first three T3D cars started operation in 1964 and the city of Dresden got its first delivery in 1965.
 The cars were used in part due to their width of 2.50 m.
 They operated as single cars or as multiple units (motor+motor, motor+motor+trailer) and/or as mini trams (motor+trailer).
-The use of trailer cars was due to the use of original Czech T3 electrical equipment, which had enough power to support trailer cars.
+The use of trailer cars was due to the use of original Czech T3 electrical equipment, which had enough power to support trailer cars, and was only present in Germany and Yugoslavia.
 However, due to reduced available power, the maximum speed of the streetcar reached only 55 km/h instead of the usual 65 km/h.

-Only German and Yugoslav networks had trailer cars.
-The car was designated as B3D and had the same body as the T3D.
 Today, only Chemnitz still maintains T3s as backups for regular service, which are designated as T3D-M (modified).